 Overcoming Unwanted Financial Lags

-When a company has already set rules and regulations regarding the flow of money, every transaction is regulated and monitored.
-The small expenses or emergency needs, as mentioned before, require quick action and decision-making.
+Every transaction is regulated and monitored when a company has already set rules and regulations regarding money flow.
+As mentioned before, small expenses or emergency needs require quick action and decision-making.

-If a company does not maintain a petty cash fund, spontaneous decision-making at the departmental level or need-basis won’t be possible.
+Spontaneous decision-making at the departmental level or need-basis won’t be possible if a company does not maintain a petty cash fund.
 Therefore, maintaining the fund is good for overcoming unwanted financial lags.

 Here is an example of how a petty cash fund removes the financial lags.
 A yogurt company has run out of milk one evening.
 The next shipment of milk from the supplier is scheduled to come within the next 48 hours.